moka-guys/mokabed/LiveBedfiles/Pan5132_LogFile.md

     Open Pan5132_capture.bed in Excel, first in split the GeneAccession column on semi colon and create a column concatenating EntrezID;GeneSymbol.
     Delete Gene Accession column

+    Excel saves file as a csv, so open file in VS code and replace "," with a tab This helps visualise changes during code review